 Your naturopathic physician at Western works on a team with your medical oncologist, care manager, registered dietitian, and mind-body therapist to provide a fully integrative approach to your care.
-Naturopathic physicians work with each patient to create personalized, evidence-supported naturopathic recommendations designed to support you through your conventional treatment and help prevent recurrence after treatment is complete.
+Naturopathic physicians work with each patient to create personalized, evidence-informed naturopathic recommendations designed to support you through your conventional treatment and help prevent recurrence after treatment is complete.

 As part of the intake process, you'll meet with your naturopathic physician.
 This initial assessment includes a comprehensive review of your medical history, medications, dietary supplements, and use of any alternative therapies.
 All supplements are reviewed against all medications for possible interactions and/or other contraindications with your cancer type or other medical conditions, as well as any other safety concerns and appropriateness.